-- Add almond pulp, Irish moss, yacon syrup, cinnamon, lemon juice, and agave.
+- Add almond pulp, Irish moss, yacon syrup, date paste, and lemon juice.
 Blend till everything is well incorporated.
 Depending on how moist your almond pulp is, you may need to add water so the dough sticks together nicely.
 If you do, do this by adding 1 Tbsp at a time.

 - Pulse in raisins or mix in by hand.